tkallady/switchdin-test/readme.md

 ## How to run in dev

-Run `docker-compose up`
+Run `docker-compose up -d`
 and then
 `docker-compose logs -f display` to view output.
+Note it can take a few minutes for logs to come through.

-Alternatively, build and run Dockerfile (for rabbitmq), then run all three python scripts seperately
+Alternatively, build and run Dockerfile (for rabbitmq), then run all three python scripts seperately.
+In this case need to update BROKER_HOSTNAME in config.ini to localhost.

 ## How to deploy